TedHusted/awake/awake.md/awake.md

 	The manager goes out front and returns with a device that looks like a gaming console, along with a pair of smart glasses.

 	“That chair is inoperable now, but I have another one here that we can use.
-I need to scan the serial number first using the HUD.”
+I need to scan the serial number first.”

 	The manager tips up the chair and peers under the seat with his smart glasses.
 Lowering the chair, he uses the console to move the chair around the backroom.